-Previously announced cast include Game of Thrones’ favorite Wildling Kristofer Hivju, who joins up as Nivellen, a cursed man of Redania whose beastly nature may not necessarily make him a monster; Agnes Bjorn as Vereena, a person of some importance to Nivellen; Yasen Atour and Paul Bullion as Coen and Lambert, respectively, a pair of Witchers who train Ciri in the novels; Basil Eidenbenz as Eskel, a compatriot of Geralt’s time at Kaer Morhen who also participates in Ciri’s training; Aisha Fabienne Ross as Vilgefortz’s aide Lydia; Mecia Simson as Francesca, a member of the Chapter with an interesting lineage; Kim Bodnia as elder Witcher Vesemir; and Carmel Laniado as Violet, a young girl whose whimsical tendencies mask a sadistic side.
+Previously announced cast include Game of Thrones’ favorite Wildling Kristofer Hivju, who joins up as Nivellen, a cursed man of Redania whose beastly nature may not necessarily make him a monster (as seen in a clip unveiled during Netflix’s September Tudum event); Agnes Bjorn as Vereena, a person of some importance to Nivellen; Yasen Atour and Paul Bullion as Coen and Lambert, respectively, a pair of Witchers who train Ciri in the novels; Basil Eidenbenz as Eskel, a compatriot of Geralt’s time at Kaer Morhen who also participates in Ciri’s training; Aisha Fabienne Ross as Vilgefortz’s aide Lydia; Mecia Simson as Francesca, a member of the Chapter with an interesting lineage; Kim Bodnia as elder Witcher Vesemir; and Carmel Laniado as Violet, a young girl whose whimsical tendencies mask a sadistic side.

 Netflix’s season 2 synopsis: “Convinced Yennefer’s life was lost at the Battle of Sodden, Geralt of Rivia brings Princess Cirilla to the safest place he knows, his childhood home of Kaer Morhen.
 While the Continent’s kings, elves, humans and demons strive for supremacy outside its walls, he must protect the girl from something far more dangerous: the mysterious power she possesses inside.”